 A man walks into a styling studio…

-No, it’s not a joke, but as the man in question was George Harriman, it was highly likely what the outcome would be.
+No, it’s not a joke, but as the man in question was George Harriman, it was highly likely that the outcome would be.

-It has to be said that it’s not a bad looking car at all.
+It has to be said the early iteration of the ADO14 project pictured is not a bad looking car at all.
 It’s not hard to imagine that if introduced in late 1967 in saloon (there was one, but more of that story later) and hatchback form it could have battened on Middle England’s new-found love for front wheel drive and fluid suspension, and killed off the Farina Oxbridge cars in short order.

 There was, however, a major inhibition to progress.
 Harriman had imagined the new car would be powered by the A series engine, in 1100cc 48bhp form.
-There was no certainty that engine with the new 1275cc Cooper S capacity could be mass produced, and the new mid-liner weighed around 2000lb, 120lb more than the Austin / Morris 1100, itself no lightweight.
+There was no certainty that the miniature four could be mass-produced with the recently developed 1275cc Cooper S capacity, and the new mid-liner weighed around 2000lb, 120lb more than the Austin / Morris 1100, itself no lightweight.

 Logic would suggest adopting the heavy but bulletproof B series powertrain from the 1800, in 1489cc or 1622cc capacities, to bring the car to market as quickly as possible.
 Logic was largely alien to Harriman’s world, so a new engine and gearbox were decreed.
 The development of the powertrain, and the construction of a new plant at Cofton Hackett, on a greenfield site close to the Longbridge works added at least two years to the Maxi’s gestation.

-The reader will note that the name Alec Issigonis has not yet been mentioned.
+The reader will note that the name Alec Issigonis has not yet been mentioned since the introductory paragraphs.
 He maintained a more than arm’s length distance from the ADO14 project.
 It was not one of the Holy Trinity of ‘XC 9000’ cars, which evolved – in reverse numerical order – into the Mini, 1100, and 1800.

 However with a new engine in prospect, Issigonis was quick to intervene.
 The experimental engine had a belt-driven overhead camshaft, but this was vetoed in favour of chain drive.
 Issigonis’ real ambition had nothing to do with ADO14.
 He wanted a ‘modular’ engine which could be expanded into a straight six which could fit transversely into his beloved 1800.